 \section{Disappointing examples}

 Let $a$ and $b$ be two circles in an oriented surface $S$ such that $I(a,b)\geq2$.
-The key observation which lead to the conclusion that Dehn twists $t_a$ and $t_b$ generate a free group is the following lemma \begin{lem}[Lemma 2.3 of \cite{Ishida}] Assume that circles $a,b,c\in S$ satisfy $I(a,b)\geq 2$.
+The key observation that leads to the conclusion that Dehn twists $t_a$ and $t_b$ generate a free group is the following lemma: \begin{lem}[Lemma 2.3 of \cite{Ishida}] Assume that circles $a,b,c\subset S$ satisfy $I(a,b)\geq 2$.
 Then for any nonzero integer $k$

-\end{lem} The above lemma allows to apply the so-called 'Ping Pong Lemma' (Lemma \ref{PingPong}) and easily conclude that $\gen{t_a,t_b}$ is a free group.
+\end{lem} The above lemma allows to apply the so-called 'ping-pong lemma' (Lemma \ref{PingPong}) and easily conclude that $\gen{t_a,t_b}$ is a free group.

-It is know for some time that relations between Dehn twists and geometric intersection numbers became much more complicated if we allow the surface to be nonorientable.
-Some results in this direction were obtained in \cite{Stukow_twist} but they were too weak to prove a nonorientable version of the above lemma.
-The main goal of this section is to show that there is a good reason for this, namely Lemma \ref{Lem:Oriented} is not true on nonorientable surfaces.
-Moreover, it is possible to find quite general families of counterexamples, hence it seems that there is no 'easy fix' for this situation (for a 'nontrivial fix' see Propositions \ref{Prop:main:g3} and \ref{Prop:gen2:main}). \begin{ex} Let $a,b,c$ be two-sided circles indicated in Figure \ref{xr01} (shaded disks are crosscaps -- that is they interiors are to be removed and the boundary points are to be identified by the antipodal map).
+Relations between Dehn twists and geometric intersection numbers are known to become more complicated if we allow the surface to be nonorientable.
+Some results in this direction were obtained in \cite{Stukow_twist}, but they were too weak to prove a nonorientable version of the above lemma.
+The main goal of this section is to show that there is a reason for this condition, namely, Lemma \ref{Lem:Oriented} is not true on nonorientable surfaces.
+Moreover, finding general families of counterexamples is possible.
+Hence, no easy fix seems to exist for this situation (for a nontrivial fix, see Propositions \ref{Prop:main:g3}, \ref{Main:prop:s1}, \ref{Main:prop:s3}, \ref{Main:prop:i3}, and \ref{Prop:gen2:main}). \begin{ex} Let $a,b,c$ be two-sided circles indicated in Figure \ref{xr01} (shaded disks are crosscaps, that is, the interiors are to be removed and the boundary points are to be identified by the antipodal map).